The EXPERIENCE Clinical Trials

 Participants with a history of seizure, who are currently receiving treatment, must be seizure-free for three months prior to screening, or for two years if not on treatment.

 EXPERIENCE-204 and EXPERIENCE-301 are double-blind, which means that neither the participants nor the researchers know which treatment the participants are receiving.
-In both studies, participants will be randomly selected to receive either zatolmilast (the investigational study drug) or placebo (a pill that does not include active drug) for 13 weeks.
+In both studies, participants are randomly selected to receive either zatolmilast (the investigational study drug) or placebo (a pill that does not include active drug) for 13 weeks.
 Approximately two of three participants will receive zatolmilast and one of three participants will receive placebo.

 • Shionogi & Co., Ltd. and its subsidiary companies, including Shionogi Inc. in the U.S. (Shionogi), are committed to developing safe and effective medicines and treatments for patients worldwide through clinical trials of unlicensed medicinal products (investigational drugs).